sh115/jekyll-now/_posts/2016-07-03-26 June - 03 July Weekly Blog.md

 ---
 layout: post
-title: 26 June - 03 July Weekly Blog.md
+title: 26 June - 03 July Weekly Blog
 published: true
 ---
 ## What did you do this past week?